-Epclusa is a medicine that contains the active substances sofosbuvir and velpatasvir.
-Epclusa is given to treat chronic (long-term) hepatitis C virus infection in adults and children aged 3 years and older.
+Epclusa granules are a medicine that contains the active substances sofosbuvir and velpatasvir which are given in a granule formulation.
+Epclusa is given to treat chronic (long-term) hepatitis C virus infection in adults and children aged 3 years of age and older.